Copenhagen City Map

 La Banchina is a tiny wine bar, café, and restaurant, located in an old boathouse with a wooden pier along the harbor at Refshaleøen.
 Particularly in the summertime, this is a small paradise in Copenhagen.
 Enjoy natural wines, organic food, and simple Italian cooking by the waterside.

-Noma is undoubtedly the most famous and acclaimed New Nordic restaurant in the world.
-Star chef René Redzepi and his team are creating some of the most innovative and groundbreaking dishes in the modern era of gastronomy.
+Noma is undoubtedly the most famous New Nordic restaurant in the world.
+Chef René Redzepi and his team are creating some of the most innovative and groundbreaking dishes in the modern era of gastronomy.
 The front of house team is second to none – the moment you open the door you're greeted with the warm "Noma welcome" and instantly feel at home, even on your first visit.
 Since the relocation to Refshaleøen in 2018 and the opening of Noma 2.0, Redzepi and his team have crafted three new tasting menus a year, depicting what’s in season in the Nordics.
 During winter, the water is the coldest, making it a prime time to showcase Scandinavian seafood.
 In the summer, the plant kingdom is on full display with a completely vegetarian menu.
 Finally, as the year comes to a close, the game and forest season kicks off, with a focus on mushrooms, berries, and wild animals.

 A cozy little hole-in-the-wall in Amager is serving some of the absolute best pastries and ice cream in Copenhagen.
 Alice first opened as an ice cream shop, but has expanded to add a café on the corner with coffee, pastries, natural wine, and charcuterie.
 Don't miss the flawless butter croissant – moist on the inside, crunchy on the outside, with perfectly layered dough.
 At the scoop shop, the milk ice cream is our favorite flavor – be sure to order it in a house-made tonka bean waffle cone!
+Craving more pastries?
+Check out our Copenhagen bakery guide.

 Through graffiti-adorned concrete walls, up a rusty service elevator reminiscent of the Twilight Zone, down a hallway where rock music and the scent of marijuana seep from band practice rooms is a hidden oasis.
 Restaurant Alouette, Copenhagen’s newest Michelin-starred restaurant, is situated in the unlikeliest of places.
 A beautiful juxtaposition of grunge and luxury, it’s a location that instantly begs the question: are you ready for a culinary adventure?
 The five-course tasting menu is quick and punchy (and very reasonably priced), unlike other more drawn-out dining experiences.
 Highlights included the pain au lait with apple and bacon butter and the turbot drenched in chicken sauce.